 What if I'm taking a 4-credit class and my scholarship limits me to 18 hours?

 If you're taking RMS II or another 4-credit class and doing an internship that same semester would put you at 19 hours, you can contact Pam Doerter via email to talk about the possibility of taking internship as a 2-credit GENS course.
-Dr. Steltenpohl can still help you set up a psychology-related internship, but the course itself will not count toward your psychology hours.
+Our internship coordinator can still help you set up a psychology-related internship, but the course itself will not count toward your psychology hours.
 Alternatively, we can try to work with your schedule to see if there's a way to take the courses during different semesters and keep you under 18 hours.
 However, PSY 498 is only offered as a 3-credit course.

 Provides for a minimum of 150 hours supervised experience related to psychology.
 Students are expected to arrange internships with approval of instructor, maintain a log of their experiences, and meet regularly with instructor.
 Assignments are negotiated with the instructor based on the demands of the particular internship experience.
 A maximum of 3 hours may count toward the 41 hours necessary for the psychology major.